jackfranklin/javascriptplayground.com/_posts/2015-05-30-the-state-of-javascript.md

 - libraries
 - code generation (languages that compile to JS)

+These are by no means the most bold of predictions, more so thoughts on what I think will happen in the next year or so.

 ### 1: Fewer people will write JavaScript without a compilation step

 We're seeing this trend already, libraries like